 FHFA’s Evaluation Guidance communicates FHFA’s expectations regarding the process for developing Fannie Mae’s and Freddie Mac's Underserved Markets Plans and the standard for FHFA to issue a “Non-Objection” to the proposed Plans.
 The Evaluation Guidance also sets forth the process and standards by which FHFA will evaluate, and report annually to Congress, the Enterprises’ performance and achievements under their Plans.

-Click to access datasets on rural areas, Indian tribe areas, and high opportunity areas.
+Click to access datasets on rural areas, Indian tribe areas, high opportunity areas, and areas of concentrated poverty.

 Duty to Serve Overview Video (2-22-2017) Potential Manufactured Home Chattel Loans Pilots (1-18-2017)Proposed Evaluation Guidance (1-13-2017)Final Rule (12-29-2016)Duty to Serve Program Fact Sheet (12-13-2016)Superseded Fannie Mae Proposed Underserved Markets Plan (5-8-2017) Superseded Freddie Mac Proposed Underserved Markets Plan (5-8-2017) Proposed Rule (12-18-2015)Proposed Rule Fact Sheet (12-15-2015)